Become qualified as a Chartered Member (MRICS) if you have a bachelor’s degree or approved professional qualification.

 You have a maximum of six years from your date of enrolment to achieve the MRICS qualification.

-These are made up of an initial enrolment fee and candidate subscription fee.
+These are made up of a one-off enrolment fee and ongoing candidate subscription fees.

 All fees are non-refundable unless you withdraw your application within a cooling off period of 14 days (10 working days) from the date your enrolment is processed by RICS.
 If you decide to withdraw your application please contact us on the details above.